Howard R. Hughes Sr.

-Howard Robard Hughes Sr. (September 9, 1869 – January 14, 1924) was an American businessman and inventor.
-He was the founder of Hughes Tool Company.
-He invented the "Sharp–Hughes" rotary tri-cone rock drill bit during the Texas Oil Boom.
-He is best known as the father and namesake of Howard Hughes, the famous American business tycoon.
+Howard Robard Hughes Sr. (September 9, 1869 – January 14, 1924) was an American businessman and inventor who founded the Hughes Tool Company.
+He invented the "Sharp–Hughes" two-cone rotary drill bit during the Texas Oil Boom.
+Hughes was the father and namesake of Howard Hughes (Howard Robard Hughes Jr.), the American business tycoon and founder of Hughes Aircraft.

-Early life
+Early life and education

-Howard Robard Hughes Sr. was born on September 9, 1869, in Lancaster, Missouri, the son of Jean Amelia (née Summerlin; 1842–1928) and Judge Felix Turner Hughes (1837-1926).
+Howard Robard Hughes Sr. was born on September 9, 1869, in Lancaster, Missouri, the son of Jean Amelia (née Summerlin; 1842–1928) and Judge Felix Turner Hughes (1837–1926).
 Hughes's older sister Greta, better known by her stage name Jeanne Greta, was a grand opera and concert singer.
 His younger brother, Rupert Hughes, was a famed novelist and screenwriter.
 Another brother, Felix Jr., was a baritone opera singer.
 Hughes was a classic entrepreneur, trying and failing at many things before eventually finding success.
-After spending his childhood and early adulthood in Keokuk, Iowa, he lived in various places such as New York City (where he was a member of the Harvard Club); Denver, Colorado; Joplin, Missouri; and Beaumont, Texas; before finally settling in Houston (where Howard Jr. was born).

-Education
+After spending his childhood and early adulthood in Keokuk, Iowa; he lived in various places such as New York City, where he was a member of the Harvard Club; Denver; Joplin, Missouri; and Beaumont, Texas, prior to finally settling in Houston; where his son Howard Jr. was born.

 Hughes Sr. was educated at Missouri Military Academy, in Mexico, Missouri.
 He then entered Harvard University in 1893, dropping out the next year.